Humanities (HUMN)

 Repeatable.
 Max Credits: 9.

-Note: Students must submit a special processing form completely filled out and signed by the student and faculty member, describing the course expectations, assignments and outcomes, to the Graduate School for approval.
+Note: Students must submit a special processing form completely filled out and signed by the student and faculty member, describing the course expectations, assignments and outcomes, to the CLAS Graduate Academic Services Coordinator for approval.
 Term offered: fall, spring, summer.
 Repeatable.
 Max hours: 8 Credits.

 Grading Basis: Letter Grade with IP